Blog What to Look for in a Quality Knee Scooter

 • Electric Mobility Scooters

 Electric mobility scooters are a type of mobility device that performs comparable tasks to wheelchairs but has a design more typical of motor scooters.
-Mobility, power, and electric scooters are all common names for the same thing.
+Mobility scooters, power scooters, and electric scooters are all common names for the same thing.

 • Portable Mobility Scooters